-Homework Assignments
+Homework Assignments:

-Homework problems are assigned regularly.
-We will work a lot of this homework in class, but you may complete it later.
+Homework problems are assigned throughout the term to check your comprehension.
+We may work some homework in class, but you can complete it later.
 You should complete the assignments by the date shown on the syllabus.
-The course is quantitative and therefore problems will require calculation.
-All weekly homework assignments are in Connect, a web based platform.
-You may also revise and resubmit homework for a higher grade.
+The course is quantitative and therefore many problems will require calculation.